Tips to Help you Find the Right International Moving Company

 If you are shipping anything of value, this is especially important.
-You should itemize all expensive items and precious belongings so they are listed on the insurance policy separately.
+You should itemize all expensive items and precious belongings and list them on the insurance policy separately.

 These are just a few of the questions you may want answers to before you sign a contract for your overseas moving service.